AdamClarkStandke/ReinforcementLearning/README.md

 **Value Loss**
 ![](https://github.com/aCStandke/ReinforcementLearning/blob/main/train_value_loss_tuned.svg)

-##### TensorBoard Graph for Balance Reward 1 million steps using a different dataset
+##### TensorBoard Graph for Balance Reward 1 million steps trading in the Yandex environment

+To compare (and see) if the previous  trading in the SPY ETF environment could be transfered using minute by minute stock data, I used the data that Maxim Lapan used in his stock environement of chapter 8 of his book [Deep Reinforcement Learning Hands-On: Apply modern RL methods to practical problems of chatbots, robotics, discrete optimization, web automation, and more, 2nd Edition](https://www.amazon.com/Deep-Reinforcement-Learning-Hands-optimization/dp/1838826998).
+Namely, stock data is from the Russian stock market from the period ranging from 2015-2016 for the technology company [Yandex](https://en.wikipedia.org/wiki/Yandex).
+The dataset contained over 130,000  rows of data, in which every row represented a single minute of price data.